fips203ipd

 set function median mean stddev min max

-Raspberry Pi 5 (ARM Cortex-A76, scalar backend)
+Raspberry Pi 5 (ARM Cortex-A76, Neon backend)

 set function median mean stddev min max

-Odroid N2L (ARM Cortex-A73, scalar backend)
+Odroid N2L (ARM Cortex-A73, Neon backend)

 set function median mean stddev min max